sathvik-sankruth/Data_Mining-CSE5334/README.md

 # phase1-search

-Phase1

 A search feature which ranks the result based on the tf-idf scores.

 Website Link:http://sankruth06.pythonanywhere.com/
 Github Link:

-#How to Deploy code :
+# How to Deploy code :
 Create an account in pythonanywhere
 Create a virtual environment and install python3, flask, nltk, numpy, pandas Add the files
 Go to the http link

-#How code works:
+# How code works:
 Read data which is a csv file from pandas.
 Tokenizer uses regular expressions to remove unwanted data.
 Remove stop words using nltk.